Prohibited and restricted activities in parks

 - mountain biking

-Slacklining is a restricted activity in Council parks.
-Council does not permit this activity unless supported with a park use consent.
-You can obtain Council consent by submitting an online park consent/booking application form.
+You can apply for Council consent by submitting an online park consent/booking application form.

-Mountain bike riding is permitted on designated trails in:
+Mountain bike riding is permitted without Council consent on designated mountain bike trails in Mt Coot-tha Forest Reserve.

-You can use electric mountain bikes on designated trails.
-Pedals must be the primary source of power and the motor is to be a maximum of 200 watts.
+You can use electric mountain bikes on designated mountain bike trails if the pedals are the primary source of power and the motor is a maximum of 250 watts.
 Remember to take care and give way to others.

 Horse riding is permitted on designated trails in the following Council natural areas: